zowe/zowe-client-python-sdk/docs/source/packages/packages.rst

 Zowe SDK packages
 ==================

 The Zowe Client Python SDK is divided into multiple packages.
+Each one responsible for a single aspect of the SDK.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    core
    console